 What would it feel like to open your wallet and find hundreds of dollars you didn't know you had?
 What if your money multiplied like that month after month?

-- It'll take you 10 years and cost you an additional $10,000 in interest alone on a $10,000 credit card balance if you pay only the minimum amount required.
+Damage report: It'll take you 10 years and cost you an additional $10,000 in interest alone on a $10,000 credit card balance if you pay only the minimum amount required.

-- The difference between 10 trades at a full-service broker and 10 at an online discounter is more than $600.
+The cost of procrastination: The difference between 10 trades at a full-service broker and 10 at an online discounter is more than $600.
 That's $600 of your money lining your broker's pocket, not multiplying in your portfolio.

-- Say sayonara to 35% or more of your 401(k) balance to taxes (the early-withdrawal penalty plus ordinary income tax) if you cash it out instead of rolling it directly into an IRA.
+Big-money oopsy: Say sayonara to 35% or more of your 401(k) balance to taxes (the early-withdrawal penalty plus ordinary income tax) if you cash it out instead of rolling it directly into an IRA.

 - In your bank account.
 With interest rates rising, there's no need for your everyday money to languish in a low-rate checking account.